makinacorpus/DbToolsBundle/docs/content/anonymization/essentials.md

 The *DbToolsBundle* provides a convinient way to anonymize data from your database.

-After some configurations, launching `console db-tools:anonymize` will be all you need to do to replace sensitive data by random and/or hashed ones in your database.
+After some configurations, launching `console db-tools:anonymize` will be all you need to replace sensitive data by random and/or hashed ones in your database.

-There is two ways to tell the DbToolsBundle how it should offuscate your data:
+There is two ways to tell the DbToolsBundle how it should anonymize your data:

 1. you can use **attributes** on class and properties on your Doctrine Entities
 2. you can configure it with a **YAML** file